LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Rate limits
 A rate limit is the number of requests the API can receive in a specific time period.
 API rate limiting helps ensure that the API runs efficiently and is available to all users.
 It also prevents abuse and denial-of-service attacks.
 Once the limit is reached, API requests from the client fail.

-{Describe the rate limits for the API - for example:
+{Describe the rate limits for the API}

+**Example 1:**

 The rate limits are different, depending on whether you are an authenticated or unauthenticated user:

 - Rate limit for _authenticated_ users: You can use a personal access token to make API requests.
 Additionally, you can authorize an OAuth app to make API requests on your behalf.
 When using a personal access token, you have a personal rate limit of 6,000 requests per hour.
 Requests made on your behalf have a higher rate limit of 16,000 requests per hour.

 - Rate limit for _unauthenticated_ users: You can only make unauthenticated requests if you are only retrieving public data.
-The primary rate limit for unauthenticated requests is 50 requests per hour.}
+The primary rate limit for unauthenticated requests is 50 requests per hour.

+**Example 2:**

 ### Rate limit headers